 Harm Reduction Saves Lives and related video (UNAIDS) – These materials focus on trends in injection drug use worldwide and UNAIDS recommendations for reducing the harm associated with injection drug use.

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2018 (updated) (CDC) – This 119-page report includes detailed information about new HIV diagnoses, deaths, and prevalence among PWID.
-Breakdowns are also provided by age, gender, race/ethnicity, and geographic region.
-The report includes a Special Focus Profile that highlights HIV trends and distribution in PWID.
-Some of the report’s tables – 6a and 6b – also focus specifically on HIV diagnoses among PWID.
-In addition, some other tables that focus on different characteristics also include data breakdowns by transmission categories, including injection drug use.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among PWID, as well as persons in other transmission categories.
+Breakdowns are also provided by gender, age, race/ethnicity, and geographic region.
+The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including PWID.
+In addition, Tables 5a, 5b, 6a, and 6b focus specifically on HIV diagnoses attributed completely or in part to injection drug use, and many other tables include data breakdowns by transmission category.

 HIV in the United States and Dependent Areas (CDC) – This fact sheet includes information on the disproportionately high number of new HIV diagnoses among PWID, as well as trends in HIV diagnoses in recent years.
 Also available in Spanish.

 HIV Surveillance – Persons Who Inject Drugs 2018 (Preliminary) (CDC) – This slide set presents HIV surveillance data focusing on PWID in a series of charts and graphs.
 Slides include data on multi-year trends in new HIV and AIDS diagnoses; recent HIV prevalence figures and death rates, with breakdowns by race/ethnicity; and new HIV and AIDS diagnoses, with breakdowns by age, gender, race/ethnicity, and region.